Frequently Asked Questions (FAQ)

 There are several differences between the PMA2020 data and DHS data that may influence key indicator estimates.

-There is natural sampling variability that arises from random sampling in a population.
-DHS surveys are not conducted every year like PMA2020, so a 2010 DHS sample might be compared to a 2014 PMA sample, over which time the key indicators within a population could change.
+There is natural sampling variability that arises from stratified random sampling in a population.
+DHS surveys are not conducted every year like PMA2020, so a 2010 DHS sample might be compared to a 2014 PMA sample, and the key indicators within a population could change during that time period.
 Furthermore, some measurement differences between PMA2020 and DHS might exist.
 For example, the reference period for a survey question may differ between the two survey series, the wording of a question may change the way a respondent may answer the question in either survey, or the universe of the question may differ.
-Lastly, for some samples, PMA2020 data is not nationally representative, for example, India 2015 is representative only within the region of Rajasthan.
+Lastly, for some samples, PMA2020 data are not nationally representative; for example, India 2015 is representative only within the region of Rajasthan.